snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 the held out data.
 A special case, when :math:`k` is equal to the number of data points, is known as leave-one-out cross-validation or prediction error sum of squares (PRESS).
-To specify :math:`k`-fold cross-validation or PRESS, follow the list of metrics with ``cross_validate`` and/or ``press``, respectively.
+To specify :math:`k`-fold cross-validation

-**Challenge data:** A user may optionally specify ``challenge_points_file``, a data file in freeform or annotated format that contains additional trial point/response data, one point per row.
+or PRESS, follow the list of metrics with :dakkw:`model-surrogate-global-metrics-cross_validation` and/or :dakkw:`model-surrogate-global-metrics-press`, respectively.

+**Challenge data:** A user may optionally specify :dakkw:`model-surrogate-global-import-challenge_points_file`, a data file in freeform or annotated format that contains additional trial point/response data, one point per row.
 When specified, any of the above metrics specified will be computed with respect to the challenge data.

 Caution is advised when applying and interpreting these metrics.
 In general, lower errors are better, but for interpolatory models like